JacobMPasadena/C-_Calender-Logic/README.md

 Q:Why didn't you add millaseconds,microsecond,nanoseconds?

 A: Do that yourself if you need to be that anal 'bout it.
 Seconds work just fine.
+I'd also assume all you'd really do with this is tie it to some that runs every second.

 Q: Will you fix Problems.